-The following blog link contains a list that may be helpful when you are thinking of the strengths and weaknesses you bring to the workplace.
+The following PDF from Antioch University contains a list that may be helpful when you are thinking of the strengths and weaknesses you bring to the workplace.

 You really want to emphasize your amazing strengths and how that will benefit them.
 Employers always want to know how they will benefit.

 - Logical approach to tasks